Agoric/documentation/main/zoe/guide/contracts/pricedCallSpread.md

 ## Creating the Option Invitations

 The terms specify all the details of the options.
-A call to `creatorFacet.makeInvitationPair()` is required to specify the share (as a whole number percentage) that will be contributed for the long position.
+A call to `creatorFacet.makeInvitationPair()` is required to specify the share (as a whole number percentage in BigInt form) that will be contributed for the long position.
 It returns a pair of invitations.

 <<< @/snippets/zoe/contracts/test-callSpread.js#makeInvitationPriced